-for his work with Braun, an electronics and home products company.
+Dieter Rams is a German product designer most known for his work with Braun, an electronics and home products company.
 He believes that good design is simple and informative, and that "less is better."

-I designed a booklet, video, website, and poster that celebrate the breadth of his work over 50 years through
+I designed a booklet, animated video, mobile+desktop website, and poster about Dieter Rams that celebrate the breadth of his work over 50 years through a clear and communicative system.

 A 16-page self-written booklet that tells the story of Dieter Rams's